List of birds of Ecuador

 The Andean condor is the national bird of Ecuador.

 This is a list of the bird species recorded in Ecuador including those of the Galápagos Islands.
-The avifauna of Ecuador has 1670 confirmed species, of which eight are endemic to the mainland and 29 are endemic to the Galápagos.
+The avifauna of Ecuador has 1682 confirmed species, of which eight are endemic to the mainland and 29 are endemic to the Galápagos.
 Another four breed only on the Galápagos but range more widely, and almost the entire population of a fifth breeds only there.
-Four have been introduced by humans, 78 are rare or vagrants, and one has been extirpated.
-An additional 42 species are unconfirmed (see below).
+Five have been introduced by humans, 85 are rare or vagrants, and one has been extirpated.
+An additional 37 species are unconfirmed (see below).

-Except as an entry is cited otherwise, the list of species is that of the South American Classification Committee (SACC) of the American Ornithological Society.
+Except as an entry is cited otherwise, the list of species is that of the South American Classification Committee (SACC).
 Those noted as Galápagos endemics are identified on the Charles Darwin Foundation list.
 The list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are also those of the SACC unless noted otherwise.
 Capitalization within English names follows Wikipedia practice, i.e. only the first word of a name is capitalized unless a place name such as São Paulo is used.

 The following tags have been used to highlight certain categories of occurrence.